 Is it any good?

-Filled with adventure, mystery, teamwork, fantasy, humor, and wonderful illustrations, THE SECRET ORDER OF THE GUMM STREET GIRLS is a page-turner that will delight tween readers.
+Filled with adventure, mystery, teamwork, fantasy, humor, and wonderful illustrations, this is a page-turner that will delight tween readers.
 Sending a good message for this often-cliquey age, the 11-year-old girls living on Gumm Street are very different and don't like one another in the beginning.
 But each has unique skills that makes her a good member of this sleuthing team.

 The fantasy elements and even the character names are quirky and fun.
 Positive messages of beauty are woven in when two over-the-top characters who want the perfect eternal-youth-and-beauty potion have their plans foiled by the girls, who have a much more grounded idea of beauty.